 You need a chef hat to look like a pro while you stir up some fun.
-Next to the stage in Hollywood Land, your tadpoles can color their own free chef hat and decorate it with food stickers.
+Your tadpoles can color their own free chef hat in Hollywood Land and decorate it with food stickers.

-California Adventure Food and Wine Dinners, Seminars and Tastings (Additional Fee)
+Disney California Adventure Food and Wine Festival Dinners, Seminars and Tastings

-The Disney California Adventure Food and Wine Festival 2019 offers many opportunities for exclusive and exquisite culinary adventures.
+The Disney California Adventure Food and Wine Festival 2020 offers many opportunities for exclusive and exquisite culinary adventures.
 There are a number of dinners, seminars and tastings that you can reserve if you are over 21.
 Each course has a fee in addition to the cost of park admission for the day.
 Tickets are on sale now for several 2020 events!

 Enjoy Beer, Wine and Mixology Seminars

 Do you have a thirst for knowledge on wine, beer or spirits?
 You can quench it at one of these 45-minute seminars.
 The price (in 2020) was $25 per person, including tax, and included sample tastings.
 You must reserve in advance through the online reservation system.
 You can click on each date and time to get more information when you go to reserve.
 Here were the events, days, times and locations for 2020:

 - Wine Seminars at Sonoma Terrace on Fridays, Saturdays and Sundays at 12:30 and 5:00 p.m.

 - Beer Seminars take place in the seating area across from the Paradise Gardens Festival Beer Garden on Fridays, Saturdays and Sundays at 3:00 p.m.

 - Mixology Seminars at The Vineyard Room/Golden Vine Winery on Fridays, Saturdays and Sundays at 1:30, 4:00 and 6:00 p.m.

 Reserve a Winemaker’s Reception at Carthay Circle Restaurant